henkaku/henkaku/README.md

 # Develop

 It's useful to have everything be automatically rebuilt when a source file changes.
-To achieve that, install `entr` and execute in a separate termina:
+To achieve that, install `entr` and execute in a separate terminal:

 ```
 while sleep 1; do find build.sh urop/ webkit/ | entr -d ./build.sh ; done